 Tortas ahogadas definitely draws similarities to the pulled pork sandwich.
 However, in Mexico, birote, a regional baguette, is used as the bread for the sandwich.

-The sandwich filling is an utterly divine combination of fried black beans and pork, bathed in salsa of tomato, onion, and chili.
+The sandwich filling is an utterly divine combination of fried black beans and pork, bathed in a salsa of tomato, onion, and chili.

 Indulgent and messy, foreigners will often ask for cutlery to eat this sandwich.
 Mexicans, however, know how to eat it without getting salsa all over their fingers!